Guest0x0/ipudp/README.md

     padding_range, # a pair of int, specifying the range of the payload size of padded packets logger # as described above
 ): initializer

+socket:
+    The socket used for the tunnel.
+    A possible improvement would be to make the whole class selectors-compatible.

 send(self, data): Send data over the tunnel. len(data) < self.MTU.
     Should handle insertion of authentication message, encryption, and padding